OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/app-service-web/app-service-web-configure-tls-mutual-auth.md

             //
             private bool IsValidClientCertificate()
             {
-                // In this example we will only accept the certificate as a valid certificate if all the conditions below are met:
+                // In this example we will only accept hello certificate as a valid certificate if all hello conditions below are met:
-                // 1.
-The certificate is not expired and is active for the current time on server.
+                // 1. hello certificate is not expired and is active for hello current time on server.
-                // 2.
-The subject name of the certificate has the common name nildevecc
+                // 2. hello subject name of hello certificate has hello common name nildevecc
-                // 3.
-The issuer name of the certificate has the common name nildevecc and organization name Microsoft Corp
+                // 3. hello issuer name of hello certificate has hello common name nildevecc and organization name Microsoft Corp
-                // 4.
-The thumbprint of the certificate is 30757A2E831977D8BD9C8496E4C99AB26CB9622B
+                // 4. hello thumbprint of hello certificate is 30757A2E831977D8BD9C8496E4C99AB26CB9622B
                 //
-                // This example does NOT test that this certificate is chained to a Trusted Root Authority (or revoked) on the server
+                // This example does NOT test that this certificate is chained tooa Trusted Root Authority (or revoked) on hello server
                 // and it allows for self signed certificates
                 //